 The History of East Boston Savings Bank

-In 1848 an area in East Boston called Noodles Island had grown from pastures and woodlands into a center of commerce highlighted by shipbuilding, carpentry, sugar refining and iron foundries.
-Those early merchants and world-famous shipbuilders established East Boston Savings Bank to serve the growing various immigrant populations settling into East Boston neighborhoods.
-The first meeting of incorporation was held on October 4, 1848.
-To this day, EBSB has continually endeavored to uphold the principles and ideals its founders set forth.
-As a major employer, and an integral part of the community, the Bank remains dedicated to fostering growth and prosperity in the communities it serves.
+Since 1848 East Boston Savings Bank has continually endeavored to uphold the principles and ideals its founders set forth.
+As a major employer, and an integral part of the community, we remain dedicated to fostering growth and prosperity in the communities we serve.